helixyte/everest/docs/narr/introduction.rst

 .. sidebar:: Representational State Transfer (REST)

-:mod:`everest` aims to simplify the development of REST applications:
+:mod:`everest` is an extension of the popular :mod:`Pyramid` framework aimed at simplifying the development of REST applications. :mod:`everest` allows you to define a resource layer on top of your existing entity model

+ * Convert